notduncansmith/summit/roadmap.md

   - ~~Github Repo~~

 # Collections
+  - Use `type` instead of `collection` (if `collection` is detected, and matches collection name, warn)
   - Notice "[foo]Id" pattern and automatically add "by[Foo]" view
-  - All Collections should be Event Emitters
+  - All Collections should be Event Emitters and emit CRUD by default
   - Pagination on lookups
   - Class methods
   - All `find` methods should return instances of Item (right now just returning raw data)